 Transmissions $f \in F$ represent possible conveyances of commodities between sites.
 Transmission process technologies can vary between different commodities, due to distinct physical attributes and forms of commodities.
-Some examples for Transmission technologies are: hvac, hvdc, pipeline) In script model.py this set is defined as tra and initialized by the code fragment:
+Some examples for transmission technologies are: HVAC (High Voltage AC), HVDC, pipeline.
+In script features\transmission.py this set is defined as tra and initialized by the code fragment: